Holiness Defined: What Christ's Love Refuses

 God's holy people must not partner with the impurity, greed, speech, and deception that belong outside Christ's kingdom.

-6 Let no one deceive you with empty words.
-For because of these things, the wrath of God comes on the children of disobedience.
+6 Let no one deceive you with empty words, for because of such things the wrath of God is coming on the sons of disobedience.

 God's holy people must not partner with the impurity, greed, speech, and deception that belong outside Christ's kingdom.